mojoaxel/d3-sunburst/README.md

 * to keep the number of permutations low, use a small number of unique step names, and a small maximum sequence length.
 Larger numbers of either of these will lead to a very large CSV that will be slow to process (and therefore require pre-processing into hierarchical JSON).

 [Kerry Rodden](https://bl.ocks.org/kerryrodden) created this example in his work at Google, but it is not part of any Google product.
 It is covered by the Apache license (see the [LICENSE](LICENSE.md) file).

----

-**NOTE: This requires d3 version 3.
-Go [here](http://gist.github.com/kerryrodden/766f8f6d31f645c39f488a0befa1e3c8) if you want a version that works with d3 version 4, instead.**